-- 2.1 All of the Authority's contracts for works, supplies or services (as defined in the Public Contracts Regulations 2015) must be entered into in accordance with these CSOs. - 2.2 In the event that there is any doubt regarding the scope or application of these CSOs this should be referred to an authorised Officer listed at 4.4 for further guidance and instruction. - 2.3 Where the estimated value of a contract: - (a) exceeds the Public Contracts Regulations 2015 Threshold and the Public Contracts Regulations 2015 apply to the procurement of the contract, the contract must be tendered in accordance with the Public Contracts Regulations 2015: - (b) exceeds the Concession Contracts Regulations 2016 Threshold, and the Concession Contracts Regulations 2016 apply to the procurement of the contract, the contract must be tendered in accordance with the Concession Contracts Regulations 2016; - (c) exceeds the relevant threshold prescribed by regulation 109 of the Public Contracts Regulations 2015 but is below the Public Contracts Regulations 2015 Threshold, and the Public Contracts Regulations 2015 apply to the procurement of the contract, then the contract must be tendered in accordance with the rules in Chapter 8 of the Public Contracts Regulations 2015 and in all cases, where possible, these CSOs.
+- 2.1 All of the Authority's contracts for works, supplies or services as defined in the Procurement Act 2023 (or, for contracts entered into prior to 28 October 2024, the Public Contracts Regulations 2015) must be entered into in accordance with these CSOs. - 2.2 In the event that there is any doubt regarding the scope or application of these CSOs this should be referred to an authorised Officer listed at 4.4 for further guidance and instruction. - 2.3 Where the estimated value of a contract: - (a) exceeds the Procurement Act 2023 (PA2023) Threshold Amounts set out in Schedule 1 to the Act, and PA2023 applies to the procurement of the contract, the contract must be tendered in accordance with PA2023; - (b) is below the PA2023 Threshold Amounts set out in Schedule 1 to the Act but exceeds the relevant threshold prescribed by regulation 87 of the Act, and PA2023 applies to the procurement of the contract, then the contract must be tendered in accordance with the rules in Part 6 of the Act (Below Threshold Contracts).

+and in all cases, where possible, these CSOs.

-- 2.4 In the event that these CSOs are not compatible with: - (a) the requirements of the Public Contract Regulations 2015 or the Concession Contracts Regulations 2016 (as applicable), then the requirements of the Regulations shall take precedence and apply; and/or - (b) the requirements of other applicable government guidance (including, but not limited to, Public Procurement Policy Notes as published by the Cabinet Office from time to time), then the requirements of the government guidance shall take precedence and apply. - 2.5 Officers and Members must exercise the highest standards of conduct, integrity and impartiality when involved in the procurement, award and management of contracts and have particular regard to the requirements of the code of conduct regarding relationships with suppliers.
+- 2.4 In the event that these CSOs are not compatible with: - (a) the requirements of the Procurement Act 2023 then the requirements of the Act shall take precedence and apply; and/or - (b) the requirements of other applicable government guidance (including, but not limited to, the National Procurement Policy Statement), then the requirements of the government guidance shall take precedence and apply. - 2.5 Officers and Members must exercise the highest standards of conduct, integrity and impartiality when involved in the procurement, award and management of contracts and have particular regard to the requirements of the code of conduct regarding relationships with suppliers.